-- Restrictions/Unused Funding: Grant funds from the IOCDF can only be applied to the project for which the Research Award was given.
-Any unused money available at the end of the project must be returned to the IOCDF.
+- Restrictions/Unused Funding: All funding from the IOCDF will be applied only to the project for which the Research Award was given.
+Any unused money available at the end of the one-year project must be returned to the IOCDF Research Fund.

-- Grant Review Committee: PIs are expected to serve on the IOCDF Grant Review Committee for a term concurrent with the length of their award, beginning with the 2021 review cycle.
+- Grant Review Committee: PIs are expected to serve on the IOCDF Grant Review Committee for a term concurrent with the length of their award.

 While the IOCDF strongly encourages that all Innovator projects are completed within three years, it recognizes that there may be circumstances that may impede the progress and completion of the project in this time-frame.
 In the event that more time is needed to complete the study funded by the Award, the PI can email the IOCDF Research Communications Specialist requesting a one-year no-cost extension.